basecamp/bc3-api/sections/questions.md

 * `PUT /questions/2.json` allows changing the question with an ID of `2`.

 This endpoint will return `200 OK` with the current JSON representation of the question if the update was a success.
+Client users may only update a question they created; updating any other question returns `403 Forbidden`.
 See the [Get a question](#get-a-question) endpoint for more info on the payload.

 ###### Example JSON Request